 This is a new feature that is now accessible via the View Models worksheet.

-The right hand column counts the number of models that predict a given case.
+The right-hand column counts the number of models that predict a given case.
 By using the sort function in Excel the cases most frequently predicted by the different models can be sorted and made available as above

 The bottom two rows tell us the number of TPs predicted by each model, and what percentage of all Outcomes are uniquely predicted by that model alone.
-Ideally we would find a model that accurately and uniquely predicted many cases with the expected Outcomes.
+Ideally, we would find a model that accurately and uniquely predicted many cases with the expected Outcomes.

 However, where more than one model predicts a case as a TP this has practical implications.
-These cases could be worth selecting for within-case analysis to see where there is most evidence for an underling causal mechanism at work, supporting one model versus another.
+These cases could be worth selecting for within-case analysis to see where there is most evidence for an underlying causal mechanism at work, supporting one model versus another.